In a previous post, the Audiology department at Mass. Eye and Ear introduced Focus to a few online tools to help people measure their hearing ...

 About Our Expert

 Hajirah N. Saeed, M.D., is an ophthalmologist in the Cornea and Refractive Surgery Service at Mass.
 Eye and Ear and Boston Children’s Hospital.
-She sees patients at Mass.
-Eye and Ear’s main campus (243 Charles Street, Boston), East Bridgewater and Stoneham locations.
+She sees patients at the Mass.
+Eye and Ear Main Campus (243 Charles Street, Boston) and Stoneham locations.